notsag-dev/scroogecoin/README.md

 ## Usage example
 **Creating Scrooge**

 A wallet is assigned to Scrooge when it is created.
-The blockchain is created too, and the genesis block has a transaction that creates a coin assigned to the Scrooge's wallet.
+The blockchain is created too, and the genesis block has a transaction that creates a coin assigned to Scrooge's wallet.
 ```
 scrooge = Scrooge()
 print(scrooge.wallet)